 To purchase paddling gear in Seattle, check out Urban Surf and Perfect Wave for SUPs.
 For kayaks check out NW Outdoor Center.
 For surf skis, check out Mountains 2 Sound and Sound Bikes and Kayaks in Port Angeles.

 Do I have to wear a life jacket?

 The Coast Guard requires life jackets (PFDs) for flat water paddling.
-We require and provide non-inflatable MTI Type 3 lifejackets (PFDs) for our classes at no cost to you.
+We require and provide vest style MTI Type 3 lifejackets (PFDs) for our classes at no cost to you.

 Do I have to wear a wetsuit?

 We require full 4/3mm and 5/4mm surfing wetsuits or dry suits in fall, winter, and spring and for all surfing, downwinding and tidal rapids classes.

 We provide toasty O’Neill, ProMotion, NRS and RipCurl wetsuits, and NRS booties, gloves and hoods for no cost for your class.

 For cooler Summer days we have neoprene tops and bottoms.